jooolia/JAG_professional_website/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Bioinformatician"
+role = "Professor of Artificial Intelligence"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "SOPHiA GENETICS", url = "http://www.sophiagenetics.com" } ]
+organizations = [ { name = "Stanford University", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-#bio = "My interests include X, Y and Z."
+bio = "My research interests include distributed robotics, mobile computing and programmable matter."
-bio = ""

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = "j.gustavsen@gmail.com"
+email = ""

 # List (academic) interests or hobbies
 interests = [
-"Genomics and Metagenomics",
-  "Multivariate statistics",
-  "Next-Generation Sequencing",
-  "Human Genetics",
-  "Viral and Microbial Ecology",
-  "Data Science",
-  "Network analysis",
-  "Data visualization"
+  "Artificial Intelligence",
+  "Computational Linguistics",
+  "Information Retrieval"
 ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-# user_groups = ["Researchers", "Visitors"]
+user_groups = ["Researchers", "Visitors"]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Biological Oceanography" institution = "University of British Columbia" year = 2016
+  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012

 [[education.courses]]
-  course = "BSc(Hons) in Biology"
-  institution = "University of New Brunswick" year = 2005
+  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009

 [[education.courses]]
-  course = "BA in English"
-  institution = "University of New Brunswick" year = 2005
+  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons